 With most men it is a slow dream, dreamed in a moving fog,

-For my part when I meet anyone of erudition I want to get away—it terrifies me.
+For my part when I meet anyone of erudition I want to get away—It terrifies me.

 What I object to in so much that we call education, culture, scholarship, is that it seems to invest its avatars with contempt for elemental qualities in character.
 The most learned scholars are often the most melancholy men in the world.
-There is something lacking—something cold, a failure to satisfy the deepest emotions of the soul—a want of living glow, fondness, warmth, which the old exaltés and poets supply, and which the keenest modern philosophers so far do not.
+All our intellectual people obey the authorities, settle disputes by the old tests, keep out of rain and sun, retreat to the shelter of houses and schools.

 When I was a young man one of my placards for everyday contemplation was this: